MariuszKaminski/Milestone-Project-2/README.md

 ### Game type buttons
 ![Game type buttons](./assets/images/game-type-buttons.PNG)

-The buttons are a one of the key application features as they enable the user to change the type of game questions.
+The buttons are a one of the key application features as they enable the user to change the game type.
 The default game type that the aplication offers on loading the web page is "Capitals", however swiching to any of the other three reamining game types requires the user to click a corresponding button.
+Clicking a button changes the question wording and the set of answers.

 ### Question area
 ![Question area](./assets/images/question-and-answer-area.PNG)\
 This area displays a quiz question relevant to the game type with randomly selected country name.
-Below the question the user is presented with a choice of three answers, one of which is correct.
-The user makes their selection by clicking a corresponding radio button.
+Below the question, the user is presented with a choice of three answers, one of which is always correct.
+The user makes their selection by clicking a corresponding radio button next to the selected answer.

 ### Submit button
 ![Submit button](./assets/images/submit-button.PNG)
 Once clicked, the submit button triggers a number of actions.
 Firstly, the answer is verified.
 Secondly, depending on whether the answer is correct or not, the user receives an appropriate pop up message and the score is adjusted.
-Lastly, a new question and answers of the same game type are generated.
+Lastly, a new question and set of answers for the same game type are randomly generated and the radio button, that has been checked previously, is then unchecked, so that a new choice can be made.

 ### Game score area
 ![Game score area](./assets/images/score-area.PNG)